Rubin causal model: The fundamental problem of causal inference

+Where T is the average treatment effect.. in this case -10.

 If we wanted to infer the unobserved values we could assume a constant effect.
 The following tables illustrates data consistent with the assumption of a constant effect.

 All of the subjects have the same causal effect even though they have different outcomes under the treatment.

 The assignment mechanism

 The assignment mechanism, the method by which units are assigned treatment, affects the calculation of the average causal effect.
 One such assignment mechanism is randomization.
 For each subject we could flip a coin to determine if she receives treatment.
 If we wanted five subjects to receive treatment, we could assign treatment to the first five names we pick out of a hat.
 When we randomly assign treatments we may get different answers.

 Assume that this data is the truth:

 The true average causal effect is −8.
 But the causal effect for these individuals is never equal to this average.
 The causal effect varies, as it generally (always?) does in real life.
 After assigning treatments randomly, we might estimate the causal effect as:

 A different random assignment of treatments yields a different estimate of the average causal effect.

 The average causal effect varies because our sample is small and the responses have a large variance.
 If the sample were larger and the variance were less, the average causal effect would be closer to the true average causal effect regardless of the specific units randomly assigned to treatment.

 Alternatively, suppose the mechanism assigns the treatment to all men and only to them.

 Under this assignment mechanism, it is impossible for women to receive treatment and therefore impossible to determine the average causal effect on female subjects.
 In order to make any inferences of causal effect on a subject, the probability that the subject receive treatment must be greater than 0 and less than 1.